plncmm/flert-matcher/README.md

 Training parameters can be changed in `config.yaml` file

 Run the script `python main.py`.
-The results will be printed to console.
+The results will be stored in the `results` folder as a csv.
+Inside the `main.py` are the methods called for predictions in each subtask, it is easy to change for what to split to predict (training, validation, test_background) by passing an argument of the split.

 ## Predictions